V1369 Centauri

-V1369 Centauri also known as Nova Centauri 2013 was a bright nova in the constellation Centaurus that occurred in 2013.
+V1369 Centauri, also known as Nova Centauri 2013, was a bright nova in the constellation Centaurus that occurred in 2013.
 It was discovered on December 2, 2013 by amateur astronomer John Seach in Australia with a magnitude of 5.5.

 On December 14, 2013 it peaked at about magnitude 3.3, making it the brightest nova so far of this millennium.

+Observance history

 Nova Centauri 2013 was observed emitting gamma-rays between 7–10 December 2013 by the Fermi Gamma-ray Space Telescope.
 The nova continued to brighten in gamma-rays and the peak coincided with the second optical maximum on 11 December 2013.

 The Swift Gamma-Ray Burst Mission detected X-ray emission from Nova Centauri 2013 on 18 and 25 February 2014 and 8 March 2014.

-In July 2015 it was announced that lithium has been detected in material ejected from Nova Centauri 2013.
+In July 2015 it was announced that lithium had been detected in material ejected from Nova Centauri 2013.
 This is the first time lithium has been detected in a nova system.
 The amount detected was less than a billionth of the mass of the Sun.
 This finding is significant because it supports a theory that the extra lithium found in Population I stars (compared to Population II stars) comes from novae.